2 Upstate lottery players miss jackpots by one number

 UPSTATE, S.C.
-(WSPA) – Two Upstate lottery players miss the jackpot by one number in the past drawings.
+(WSPA) – Two Upstate lottery players missed the jackpot by one number in the past drawings.

 The Mega Millions player purchased a ticket at the Carlise Crossing on Parris Bridge Road in Boiling Springs and won $10,000 in Friday’s drawing, according to the South Carolina Education Lottery.